 The idea of a guaranteed income can be approached in two ways.
 Either through a Universal Basic Income (UBI) or through a Negative Income Tax (NIT).

-UBI is the easier approach to understand and hence why it is more often plugged by politicians.
-It is described as a “periodic cash payment unconditionally delivered to all on an individual basis, without means-test or work requirement” (with an example illustrated in Section 2).
+UBI is the easier approach to understand and hence why it’s more often plugged by politicians.
+It’s described as a “periodic cash payment unconditionally delivered to all on an individual basis, without means-test or work requirement” (with an example illustrated in Section 2).

-If you look at the outcomes, in terms of how much is received monetarily, both approaches achieve essentially the same thing (as illustrated in Section 4).
-Of course, the major difference depends on how each approach is implemented.
+In terms of how much is received monetarily, both approaches achieve essentially the same outcomes (as illustrated in Section 4).
+But of course, the major difference depends on how each approach is implemented.

 Robert Jameson, author of ‘The Case for a Basic Income’, explains that “with [UBI], you know exactly how much the government will be paying into your bank account each and every week.
 You can completely rely upon getting that money”.